nehabhatilgp25-pixel/drowsiness/README.md

 ## Future Scope

 This version of the system is just a prototype.
 Future versions could include the ESP Cam so that the system can physically be implemented in an actual car (right now it operates on the laptop).
-Future versions could also include check the car's location using GPS and accordingly call the driver's family if the driver is asleep for too long.
+Future versions could also check the car's location using GPS and accordingly call the driver's family if the driver is asleep for too long.